IssaHanou/BEP_1920_Q2/cc_library/src/sciler/README.md

 - run `python3 cc_library/src/scripts/<custom-device>.py` on Pi to start device

 ## Set-up Pi (TODO)
+- run `pip install -i https://test.pypi.org/simple/ scclib`
+- create custom device script, which should inherit from Device
+- write configuration for the the device, according to device_manual.md, in the same folder as the script
+- start broker for device to connect with
+- run `python3 <custom-device>.py`

 ## License
 This library is licensed with GNU GPL v3, see `LICENSE.md`.